VilleKrumlinde/zgameeditor/Docs/Tutorial3.md

 The ZGameEditor component that defines a application state is called @ref AppState.

-_Note: It is not required to use AppState components.
-Simple applications may not need them at all, and different application behaviour can be achieved with using Condition components in OnUpdate and OnRender.
-But using AppStates can make your project cleaner and require less effort when you want to make changes._
+@note Note: It is not required to use AppState components.
+Simple applications may not need them at all, and different application behavior can be achieved with using Condition components in OnUpdate and OnRender.
+But using AppStates can make your project cleaner and require less effort when you want to make changes.

 First we create the PlayingState.